-Photon is an elementary particle.
-Quantum is considered to be a discrete packet with energy stored in.
-Photon and quantum are two very important concepts discussed in modern physics.
-These concepts are widely used in fields such as quantum physics, quantum chemistry, electromagnetic theory, optics, particle physics etc. These concepts are also applied in many real world applications such as LASERs, high resolution microscopy, measurements of molecular distances, quantum cryptography, and photochemistry.
-It is vital to have a good understanding in photon and quantum in order to excel in such fields.
-In this article, we are going to discuss what photon and quantum are, their definitions, applications of photon and quantum, the similarities between them and finally the difference between photon and quantum.
+Photon is an elementary particle while quantum is a discrete packet with energy stored in it.
+Photon and quantum are two very important concepts in modern physics.
+Furthermore, these concepts are useful widely in fields such as quantum physics, quantum chemistry, electromagnetic theory, optics, particle physics, etc. These concepts are also important in many real-world applications such as LASERs, high-resolution microscopy, measurements of molecular distances, quantum cryptography, and photochemistry.

-• Quantum can be described as a measure of quantity, but a photon is not about a measure of quantity.
-A photon can be defined as a quantum of energy.
+We can describe quantum as a measure of quantity, but a photon is not about a measure of quantity.
+In fact, we can describe photon as a quantum of energy.
 Hence, the key difference between photon and quantum is that photon is an elementary particle, whereas quantum is a measure of quantity.